ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 step by step :
 1. find and right click node "cveditor"
 ![cveditornetcore6mvcdapper-create-database-pgadminb](ImagesReadme/createtablecveditor.png)
-2. it will show context menu like image bellow
+2. it will show context menu like this image
 ![cveditornetcore6mvcdapper-create-database-pgadminb](ImagesReadme/createtablescveditorcontextmenu.png)
 3. find and click "Query Tool" on context menu
 ![cveditornetcore6mvcdapper-create-database-pgadminb](ImagesReadme/createtablescontextmenuquerytools.png)